 Improving accommodations for walking, bicycling, and transit in existing parts of the city are far-and-away more cost effective than increasing roadway capacity and parking for automobiles.
 The savings are reflected for individuals, government jurisdictions, and the private sector.
-Increasing access to multiple transportation modes in proximity to Downtown Austin and other high-opportunity areas increases the viability of living a more affordable car-free or car-light lifestyle, especially for those with strained household budgets.
+Increasing access to multiple transportation modes in proximity to Downtown Austin, North Burnet / Domain, The Bell District, Northline, and other high-opportunity areas increases the viability of living a more affordable car-free or car-light lifestyle, especially for those with strained household budgets.

 Whom do trails serve?

 Trails create an attractive, safe, and accessible place for people of all ages and abilities.
 The Red Line Parkway will provide a space to enjoy recreation activity, but it will also provide an additional commute route in the regional multimodal transportation system.
 Local people and visitors alike will experience its benefits.
 The opportunities for neighborhood stewardship on The Parkway can enhance and expand Austin’s unique local culture.
 With minimum environmental impact, The Parkway will also nurture regional ecology and create educational opportunities through conservation and habitat preservation, notably via the many existing water, parks, and open space resources along the corridor.